novumhouse/olx_scraper_gohighlevel/hetzner_deployment_guide.md

 Test initial connectivity by establishing an SSH connection to your new server.
 This verification step ensures network connectivity and confirms that your SSH key configuration is working correctly before proceeding with application deployment.

 ## Server Configuration and Setup {#server-setup}

 Once your Hetzner Cloud server is provisioned and accessible, the next phase involves configuring the operating system environment and installing the necessary software components.
-This process establishes the foundation for your OLX scraper deployment and ensures optimal performance and security.
+This process establishes the foundation for your multi-client OLX scraper deployment and ensures optimal performance and security.

 ### Initial System Updates and Security